Venue Donard Forest

 This event accepts online entry only and there will be no entries on the day.
-There will be a limit of 400 walkers.
-If need to withdraw your entry, please give us as much notice as possible so that we can reallocate your place if the event becomes oversubscribed.
-The Entry fee is £35 (includes £yy non-refundable deposit).
+There will be a limit of 350 walkers.
+If you need to withdraw your entry, please give us as much notice as possible so that we can reallocate your place if the event becomes oversubscribed.
+The Entry fee is £35 (includes £5 non-refundable deposit).
 Minimum age 18 years old on the day.
 The entry link is at the bottom of this page.

 It is important to note that this site is for the Challenge Walk only.
 If you want to enter the mountain race which is run as a separate event then you should consult the Northern Ireland Mountain Running Association (NIMRA) website http://www.nimra.org.uk/.

-You will need to hand in the Registration Form (TBA) with details of your car registration, walking companions (if any), contact details, etc. These details will only be used for event admin or emergencies on the day and will be securely disposed of after the event.
-(Please print out and complete this in advance so as to save queuing time).
+You will need to hand in the Registration Form (download here) with details of your car registration, walking companions (if any), contact details, etc. These details will only be used for event admin or emergencies on the day and will be securely disposed of after the event.
+(Please print out and complete this in advance so as to minimise queuing time and Covid contact).

-How to use plastic tabs and electronic timing gear: When you are ready to start the walk, go to the start marshals who will activate the timing chip (dibber).
+How to use the electronic timing gear: When you are ready to start your walk, go to the start marshals who will activate the timing chip (dibber).
 At each summit you will find an electronic SI Control Box on a white post with an orange and white flag.
-Insert your dibber into the hole in the SI box and wait till you hear a beep.
+Insert your dibber into the hole in the SI box and wait until you hear a beep.
 The dibber will now have recorded the time you arrived at the top.
-(Click here for more info on the timing system)
+(Click here for more info on the timing system).

-The Start – of the walk is at the southeast end of the car park a few minutes walk from Registratio and is open between 06:30 – 09:00.
+The Start – of the walk is 50m from Registration at the SW end of the College and is open between 06:30 – 09:00.
 Please maintain social distancing in the queue.

 This Challenge Walk is not guided or way-marked along the route.
 Navigational skills will be required, especially if weather conditions are poor so participants must have the ability and experience to use both map and compass.
 (Navigation using only a smartphone app is not allowed).